-Repeatedly occurring single vineyard name in the German Nahe
+This is a single vineyard name that occurs several times in the German Nahe

-wine region.
-In addition to the three listed below in detail, there is a fourth site in the municipality of Gutenberg.
+wine-growing region.
+In addition to the three listed in detail below, there is a fourth site in the municipality of Gutenberg.

 Municipality of Bad Münster am Stein-Ebernburg

-(large Burgweg site): The vineyard, which is oriented from southwest to south and embedded in a rocky group at 117 to 167 meters above sea level with a 40 to 60% slope, comprises only 0.7 hectares of vineyard area.
-The soil consists of stony and crusty loam above the volcanic rhyolite.
+(Großlage Burgweg): The vineyard, which faces southwest to south and is embedded in a group of rocks, is 117 to 167 metres above sea level with a slope of 40 to 60% and covers only 0.7 hectares of vineyards.
+The soil consists of stony-gritty hanging loam over the volcanic rock rhyolite.
 Riesling is cultivated here.
-The vineyard is solely owned by the Jung Eckard Winery
+The Jung Eckard winery is the sole owner of the site.

-(Rosengarten): The vineyard, which is oriented to the south to southwest, at an altitude of 200 to 300 metres above sea level with a slope gradient of 40 to 60%, comprises almost nine hectares of vineyards in the valley basin of the Ellerbach (side valley of the upper Nahe).
-The soil consists of a conglomerate of blue Devonian slate, white-grey quartzite and basalt scree with loam over loess at the foot of the site.
-Forests above the site provide optimal protection from cold down winds.
-The Riesling in particular is cultivated here.
+(Großlage Rosengarten): The south to southwest facing vineyard at an altitude of 200 to 300 metres above sea level with a slope of 40 to 60% covers almost nine hectares of vineyards in the valley basin of the Ellerbach (side valley of the upper Nahe).
+The soil consists of a conglomerate of blue Devonian slate, white-grey quartzite and basalt rubble with loam over loess at the foot of the site.
+Forests above the site provide optimal protection from cold downdrafts.
+Riesling is the main variety cultivated here.
 The Schäfer-Fröhlich

-vineyard, for example, has a share in the site
+winery, for example, has a share in the site.